-This intensive, 4-week paid research opportunity, also provides upper-year undergraduates in the humanities and social sciences the opportunity to acquire advanced research skills and experience while collaborating in small teams on projects led by professors, with an interdisciplinary community of peers.
+Jackman Scholars-in-Residence (SiR) is an intensive, 4-week paid research opportunity, providing upper-year undergraduates in the humanities and social sciences the opportunity to acquire advanced research skills and experience while collaborating in small teams on projects led by professors, with an interdisciplinary community of peers, and research professionals.

-There will be 20 in-person projects running across all three campuses, as well as 5 additional online-only projects with international scope.
+There will be 22 in-person projects running across all three campuses, as well as 6 additional online-only projects.

 Benefits to students include:

-- Workshops on research methadologies, standards, and professional communication
+- Workshops on research methodologies, standards, protocol, and professional communication

 - Cultural events, and talks featuring lawyers, policymakers, and documentary filmmakers